Chapter 2: The Jewel

 "You know who I am," he said, frowning, "I know you do.
 I don't know why you're trying to hurt Kuchiki Tetsuya, but I'm not going to allow it.
 Back down now, or I will loose enough power to kill you."

-Orochi's eyes glinted wickedly in the darkness, and his lips curled with fury, but after what Ichigo had accomplished in the war, he knew better than to challenge the youth directly.
+Orochi's eyes glinted wickedly in the darkness, and his lips curled with fury, but he knew better than to challenge the youth directly.
 He turned his glare on Tetsuya.

 "You may think that you have escaped me, Tetsuya, but let me assure you, it doesn't end here.
 Watch your back, Cousin."